 The route has 5600 feet of climb, and 5600 feet of descent.

-Runners will meet at Goring Village Hall between 0645 and 0815 on race day.
-There will be a race briefing at 0820 and the race will start at 0830 from the road adjacent.
+Runners will meet at Goring Village Hall between 0645 and 0825 on race day.
+The race will have a rolling half hour start window between 0800 and 0830.
+Runners may start at any time within that window, from the Thames Path, 100 200 metres or so from the hall.
 Final Cut Off is at 2130.

 All rules are at the final discretion of the race management team.
 No challenges will be permitted.

 Runners must carry the following mandatory equipment at all times.
 There are many options regards kit for fulfilling these requirements and those of other events.
 We stock what we believe to be the best options at our online store available by clicking here under the Mandatory Gear Section.
 Please ask us if you have any questions.

 |1||There will be no unofficial runners.||Unofficial Runners/ Running without a registration or Running under another name||Lifetime Ban at RD Discretion|

 |2||Each runners bib number must be worn on the front of the body and must be easily visible at all times.||Bib number not visible on front||One Hour Penalty|

 |3||Runners must follow the marked trail/ course at all times.
 Any runner caught deliberately cutting the course will be banned from taking part in future Centurion events.||Short-cutting the route knowingly||At the RD's Discretion|